nothingnone/Note/Notes/Simulated_Annealing_Algorithm.md

 - good parameters can bring high efficiency and high performance and high precision.
 - random can be combined with heuristic info.
 - population reinforce random, but **no communication among individuals**. basic difer between GA, Ants Sys...
+- use adaptive parameters can get strong robust, use gradual defined parameters can get high precision.